 and collaborated on a NASA-sponsored research project, which examined

 the ancient climate and migration patterns in Africa.
 Currently, Prof.

-Ampim is a tenured professor of History at Contra Costa College (San Pablo, CA), and teaches a unique "Classical African Civilizations" course and study abroad in the African American Studies Department at Merritt College (Oakland, CA).
-He has also created a 7-Step Primary Research Methodology home study course at Advancing The Research.
+Ampim is a tenured professor of History and Africana Studies at Contra Costa College (San Pablo, CA).
+He is also the director of Advancing the Research (Oakland, CA), where he created a 7-Step Primary Research Methodology home study course.